dgaydukov/cert-aws/files/sa.md

 To achieve better performance you are adviced to use random names for objects, but [it's not longer required](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance).
 Randomized named worked better cause when names are sequential all data store in the same place and it's harder to extract it.
 Storage Classes - can be configured at the object level and a single bucket can contain objects stored across Standard/Intelligent/Standard-IA/Single-Zone-IA
-You can also use S3 Lifecycle policies to automatically transition objects between storage classes without any application changes
+You can also use S3 Lifecycle policies to:
+* automatically transition objects between storage classes without any application changes
+* remove partially uploaded files (they are not removed by default, so if you don't have this policy you risk being spammed by these files)
 Storage Class Analysis - filters that helps analyse access pattern for whole bucket or list of objects
 * Standard - low latency, high throughput, 3 AZ replication
 * Intelligent - when you don't know access pattern.
 It has 2 access types - frequent/infrequent, and based on access pattern moves objects between these 2 types and save money